 The creamy, cheesiness of potatoes seasoned just right with Real Salt, pepper and onion is something so delicious you just can’t get enough!
 Pair it with perfectly seasoned barbecue chicken and you have a dinner the entire family will enjoy.

-While this potato casserole recipe has always been a favorite of mine, I had to convert it to gluten-free after being diagnosed with celiac disease.
+While this potato casserole recipe has always been a favorite of mine, I had to convert it to gluten free after being diagnosed with celiac disease.

-Gluetn-Free Funeral Potatoes (Family Size)
+Gluten Free Funeral Potatoes (Family Size)

-- 3 C gluten-free sour cream
+- 16 ounces sour cream

-- 2 C cheddar cheese shredded
+- 2 1/2 cups cheddar cheese shredded

 - 1 tsp.
 Real Salt